Sequential hermaphroditism: Size-advantage model

 The size-advantage model predicts that sex change would only be absent if the relationship between size/age with reproductive potential is identical in both sexes.
 With this prediction one would assume that hermaphroditism is very common, but this is not the case.
-Sequential hermaphroditism is very rare and according to scientists this is due to some cost that decreases fitness in sex changers as opposed to those who don't change sex.
+Sequential hermaphroditism is very rare and according to scientists this is due to some cost that decreases fitness in sex changers as opposed to those who do not change sex.
 Some of the hypotheses proposed for the dearth of hermaphrodites are the energetic cost of sex change, genetic and/or physiological barriers to sex change, and sex-specific mortality rates.

 In 2009, Kazanciglu and Alonzo found that dioecy was only favored when the cost of changing sex was very large.
 This indicates that the cost of sex change does not explain the rarity of sequential hermaphroditism by itself.

+The size-advantage model also explains under which mating systems protogyny or protandry would be more adaptive.
+In a haremic mating system, with one large male controlling access to numerous females for mating, this large male achieves greater reproductive success than a small female as he can fertilize numerous batches of eggs.
+So in this kind of haremic mating system (such as many wrasses), protogyny is the most adaptive strategy ("breed as a female when small, and then change to male when you're large and able to control a harem").
+In a paired mating system (one male mates with one female, such as in clownfish or moray eels) the male can only fertilize one batch of eggs, whereas the female needs only a small male to fertilize her batch of eggs. so the larger she is, the more eggs she'll be able to produce and have fertilized.
+Therefore, in this kind of paired mating system, protandry is the most adaptive strategy ("breed as a male when small, and then change to female when you're larger").

 Protection against inbreeding

 Sequential hermaphroditism can also protect against inbreeding in populations of organisms that have low enough motility and/or are sparsely distributed enough that there is a considerable risk of siblings encountering each other after reaching sexual maturity, and interbreeding.
 If siblings are all the same or similar ages, and if they all begin life as one sex and then transition to the other sex at about the same age, then siblings are highly likely to be the same sex at any given time.
 This should dramatically reduce the likelihood of inbreeding.
 Both protandry and protogyny are known to help prevent inbreeding in plants, and many examples of sequential hermaphroditism attributable to inbreeding prevention have been identified in a wide variety of animals.